Race To The Stones: the countdown begins!

-Runners from the Royal Air Force are gearing up for a mammoth challenge this summer… running a hundred kilometres in just ONE DAY, to help fund a new Therapy Room for the Caldecott Foundation.
+Three of our fabulous fundraisers in the East Midlands are gearing up for a MAMMOTH challenge this weekend… running a hundred kilometres in just ONE DAY, in aid of the Caldecott Foundation’s new Therapy Room!

-Steve Bush along with fellow airmen from 14 Squadron at RAF Waddington are taking part in this year’s “Race To The Stones” – an Ultra Marathon voted Best Endurance Event in the UK.
+Steve, Adam and Rich are taking part in this year’s “Race To The Stones” – an ultra marathon voted Best Endurance Event in the UK.

-The route follows the Ridgeway from the Chiltern Hills in Oxfordshire to the North Wessex Downs and ending at the Avebury Stone Circle, the largest Neolithic stone circle in Europe.
+The route follows the 5000-year-old Ridgeway from the Chiltern Hills in Oxfordshire to the North Wessex Downs, ending at the Avebury Stone Circle (the largest Neolithic stone circle in Europe).

-Recognised as the oldest path in the UK, the Ridgeway’s history spans 5000 years, passing Bronze Age hill forts, over Neolithic burial chambers and through Roman river crossings.
+Recognised as the oldest path in the UK, the Ridgeway passes Bronze Age hill forts, over Neolithic burial chambers and through Roman river crossings.

 “I decided to run Race to the Stones because I wanted to challenge myself.
 I thought it would be something different to do and would give me a focal point to get back into training properly.

-Karin Moncrieff, Fundraising Manager for Caldecott explained how the Therapy Room will make a difference:
+Fundraising Manager for the Caldecott Foundation, Karin, says the Therapy Room will be a very valuable addition:

 When asked how his training had been going, Steve replied “slowly but sorely”!